If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 To return back to the homepage at any point, just click on the Doodle logo in the top left hand corner.

 By using the drop down menu on Manage you can access your teachers, classes and students.
-You can add new teachers, classes and students.
-In addition, you can add students or teachers to a class.
+You can also add any new teachers, classes and students in this section too.

 Here you can see all of your students or select to see students in particular classes.
 You can also search for a particular student by typing in the search bar.